European Charter for Sustainable Tourism in Protected Areas

 The core element of the Charter is working in partnership with all relevant stakeholders to develop a common sustainable tourism strategy and an action plan on the basis of a thorough situation analysis.
 The aim of all Charter projects and activities is the protection of the natural and cultural heritage and the continuous improvement of tourism in the Protected Area in terms of the environment, local population and businesses as well as visitors.
 For all detail in the benefits sustainable tourism can bring to your area see our magic numbers infographics at the end of this page.

 Now, after over 20 years experience, the “Charter” has been shown to be a useful and important tool that delivers social, environmental and economic benefits and indeed can be described as a model of governance that delivers Protected Areas as sustainable tourism destinations.
 Inspirational ideas from parks themselves, and case studies can also be found at the end of this page.

-For more information and details on how Protected Areas operate as sustainable tourism destinations and how the business partners work alongside the park, please visit the Charter website or contact us to find out more about the European Charter and how your Protected Area can join the Charter network and make your area good for business and good for biodiversity!
+For more information and details on how Protected Areas operate as sustainable tourism destinations and how the business partners work alongside the park, please visit the Sustainable Tourism Section or contact us to find out more about the European Charter and how your Protected Area can join the Charter network and make your area good for business and good for biodiversity!

 - pdf2015 ECST Renewal and Retraining, Vilm Report